adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 ### Then why have you introduced Async Local Storage?
 Async Local Storage shines with APM tools, which collect performance metrics from your app to help you debug and pinpoint problems.

 Before ALS, there was no simple way for APM tools to relate different resources with a given HTTP request.
-For example, It can show you the time taken by a given SQL query but cannot tell you which HTTP request executed that query.
+For example, It could show you how much time was taken to execute a given SQL query but could not tell you which HTTP request executed that query.

-After ALS, all this is now possible without having you tweak a single line of code. **AdonisJS is going to use ALS to collect metrics using its application-level profiler**.
+After ALS, now all this is possible without you have to touch a single line of code. **AdonisJS is going to use ALS to collect metrics using its application-level profiler**.

 ## Things to be aware of when using ALS
-You are free to use ALS if you think it makes your code more straightforward and you prefer global access over passing everything by reference.
+You are free to use ALS if you think it makes your code more straightforward and you prefer global access instead of passing everything by reference.

-However, be aware of the following situations that can usually lead to memory leaks or unstable behavior of the program.
+However, be aware of the following situations that can easily lead to memory leaks or unstable behavior of the program.

 ### Top-level access
 Never access the Async Local Storage at the top level of any module.
 For example: